-The Hartness Library System serves the CCV and Vermont Technical College communities, providing in-library and online access to resources 24 hours a day, seven days a week.
-In addition to a large collection of online periodical and eBook collections, faculty, staff and students can borrow materials from the Hartness Library and other VSC libraries through the online Library Catalog.
-All of these resources are accessible 24/7 through the CCV Hartness Library tab on CCV's portal or at http://hartness.vsc.edu.
+The Hartness Library System serves CCV and Vermont Tech.
+In addition to a large collection of online periodical and eBook collections, faculty, staff, and students can borrow materials from the Hartness Library and other VSC libraries through the online Library Catalog.
+All of these resources are accessible 24/7 through the CCV Hartness Library website at http://hartness.vsc.edu.
 VSC usernames and passwords are used to borrow books and for off-site access to the periodical databases.